utkarshp1161/Neu_sde/README.md

     - Data augmentation: Use augment.py to augment the data as per discussed in the paper (You will need to train on this new data)
     - Sample path: Use sample_path.py to sample a path from learnt neural model.
     - analysis(directory): This folder contains notebooks for:
-        - Goodness-of-fit analysis (Wasserstein metric and relative timescale discrepancy.
+        - Goodness-of-fit analysis (Wasserstein metric and relative timescale discrepancy)
         - Generation of drift and diffusion plots for theoretically derived mesoscale SDEs (Appendix A)
         - Analysis of autocorrelation of mx and my components of the polarization.
         - This requires the following packages to be installed: sdeint, pydaddy (can use pip to install)